zuri-training/anima_lib_team98/team members folder/mustaphabalogun_mustybalogs.md

 - Implemented it by running the sign in, sign up authorization created by my colleague
 - worked on how users can save the library and search for different animations by using the search bar which the team decided not to go ahead on that feature anymore https://github.com/zuri-training/anima_lib_team98/issues/16
 - Currently working on the Digital Ocean server which we will be using
+- Worked on the deployment instructions for the server, architecture usedand the database instalation for server https://github.com/zuri-training/anima_lib_team98/commit/868db0605ce8053878958380775af50e726a149e